- Car Rentals

-At a distance of 7 km from Shimla Railway Station and 7 km from Shimla Old Bus Stand, Jakhu Temple is an ancient temple dedicated to Hindu deity Hanuman.
-It is situated on Jakhu Hill and is one of the prime places to visit in Shimla.
-It is situated at an altitude of 2455m and is also the highest peak in Shimla.
+At a distance of 7 km from Shimla Railway Station, Jakhu Temple is an ancient Hindu temple situated on Jakhu Hill in Shimla.
+It is one of the famous religious Shimla places to visit.

 Historical & Heritage | Pilgrimage